 Despite being end-to-end encrypted, WhatsApp has a number of serious security issues that make it a poor choice for serious organisation in XR.
 To start with, it is owned by Facebook, a company whose income depends on collecting people's personal information.
 They can't read your actual messages, but there's still lots of metadata they can collect.
 You can read WhatsApp's privacy policy to get an idea of the sorts of information that they are collecting.

-Another issue with WhatsApp is that it makes it easy to backup chats to a cloud storage (like iCloud or Google Drive), and that by default the option to make these backups encrypted is off by default.
+Another issue with WhatsApp is that it makes it easy to backup chats to a cloud storage (like iCloud or Google Drive), and that the option to make these backups encrypted is off by default.
 That means that any user in your chat who has a backup running (which is common) and hasn't manually set this to be encrypted will be uploading the whole chat (their messages and everybody else's messages in the shared chat) to a server.
 The data on that server can be read by the company (or security services with a warrant).
+However, you can now add End to End Encryption to this backup.

 Accessibility